AEONCommunity/aeoncommunity.github.io/index.md

 *   How To: [Setup AEON Command Line Wallet on Ubuntu](./How-Tos/SetupAEONcliUbuntu/SetupAEON_Ubuntu.md).

-Come back again sometime ... there may be more How-To's in a couple weeks!
+Come back again sometime ... there may be more How-To's by then!